alumNUS-Lifehack/alumnus/README.md

 Submission for LifeHack 2023.

+## Vision

+To set up a reliable alumni network across the university.

+## Mission

+The career climate today is turbulent.
+AlumNUS was created with a singular goal in mind: easing the transition of NUS graduates into the workforce with guidance from mentors who have been through the same processes and struggles.

 ## Project

 To view the project, you can run the frontend locally (instructions outlined in the [frontend repo README](https://github.com/alumNUS-Lifehack/alumnus/blob/main/frontend/README.md)).